 Whistler’s impressive variety of activities will ensure everyone has a taste of something they enjoy.
 You can combine both outdoor and indoor pursuits to find a balance between adventure and relaxation.

 Gravity-fed sports that will get your heart pumping include skiing, snowboarding, ziplining, snowmobiling, bungee jumping, heli-skiing and cat-skiing.

 Whistler boasts the largest skiable terrain of any resort in North America at 8,171 acres, with more than 200 marked runs and 1170 centimetres (461 inches) of average annual snowfall.

 Host to the 2010 Winter Olympic Games, Whistler is also home to Olympic-grade venues where you can try out sports such as biathlon, bobsledding, and even skeleton.

 Other exciting activities to experience in Whistler are snowshoeing, dog sledding, whitewater rafting and canoeing.

 You can hop on a helicopter or a seaplane for a scenic flight tour, wander through ancient ice caves, or ride on the Guinness World record-holding Peak 2 Peak Gondola.
 The possibilities are endless.

-In this list of 27 things to do in Whistler, we got something for everyone, ensuring you make the most of your adventure.
-It was hard to fit all of the activities into one post, and if you are looking for more things to do or plan to visit during the summertime, check out our post on Best Things to Do in Whistler in Summer.
+In this list of 28 things to do in Whistler, we got something for everyone, ensuring you make the most of your adventure.
+It was hard to fit all the activities into one post, so if you are looking for more things to do during summer, check out our post on Best Things to Do in Whistler in Summer.

 Ski and Snowboard Whistler Blackcomb Mountains